 As European stakeholders push back against the red lights flashing at the EC, taking their case to EU member state representatives and national lawmakers, their arguments start (and should end) with the fact that hemp and its downstream products are clearly and explicitly not subject to international drug controls under the United Nations treaties nor in the supplementary protocols of 1972.

-Industrial hemp has never been listed in the UN schedules, but is addressed in Articles 2(9) and 28 of the 1961 Convention, which clearly exempts hemp from the scope of international drug controls; that exemption extends to the use of all drugs in industrial, non-medical applications.
-In other words, as long as the flowering and fruit-bearing tops of the plant are not used to obtain medicines, but only non-intoxicating products, they are not covered by the provisions of the Single Convention – which regulates only the medical sector, not the food or cosmetics sectors.
+Additionally, Articles 2(9) and 28 of the Convention specifically exempt hemp from the scope of international narcotics controls; that exemption extends to the use of all “drug” compounds present in industrial, non-medical applications.
+In other words, as long as the flowering and fruit-bearing tops of the plant are not used to obtain high-CBD medicines, but only non-intoxicating products, they are not covered by the provisions of the Single Convention – which serves as guidance only in the medical sector, and not the food or cosmetics sectors.

 Separate the compounds

 “Besides their confusion between food and cosmetics, and medicines, another gap in the EC’s interpretation of the Conventions is that it forgets that the whole is different from the sum of its parts.
 Cannabis tops is a gestalt under control, and CBD, when part of cannabis, is also under control,” said consultant and researcher Kenzi Riboulet-Zemouli, who tracks cannabis policy worldwide.

 “But when the compounds are separated, only the compounds listed in the Schedules remain under control,” Riboulet-Zemouli said.
 “Once separated, THC is controlled, but CBD, CBC, CBG, chlorophylle and all other components of cannabis that are not listed in the Schedules, are not under control.”